bwang1008/TMCompiler/README.md

 ```

 If your program requires multiple integers as input, use quotation marks around the space-separated integers, so the option would look something like `--input="3 1 2 3"`.

+Please be patient when simulating!
+Only the simplest programs will finish in a few seconds.
+On my machine, about 15000-25000 steps are simulated every second.

 ## Example Run
 Suppose I want to run the provided fibonacci program.
 Then my compilation looks like